-"Matters relating to Current Public Policy" means relative to a policy under discussion or already decided by government or by bodies mandated to make policy on their behalf, and need not be the subject of debate.
+"matters relating to current public policy" means matters relative to a policy under discussion or already decided by government or by bodies mandated to make policy on their behalf, and which need not be the subject of debate.

-"Media Service" includes, subject to Section 2(3) of the Ordinance, any radio or television Media Services, printed or internet Media Services and every other activity which constitutes the dissemination of information in a manner capable of being received (whether on payment or otherwise) by the Public.
+"Media Service" includes, subject to section 2(3) of the Ordinance, any radio or television Media Services, printed or internet Media Services and every other activity which constitutes the dissemination of information in a manner capable of being received (whether on payment or otherwise) by the public.

-"Media Service Competition" means a competition or free prize draw featured in a Media Service in which the Public are invited to enter by any means for the opportunity to win a prize.
+"Media Service competition" means a competition or free prize draw featured in a Media Service in which the public are invited to enter by any means for the opportunity to win a prize.

-"Media Services Included In Any Service Taken As A Whole": means all programming on a Media Service dealing with the same or related issues within an appropriate period.
+"Media Services included in any service taken as a whole": means all programming on a Media Service dealing with the same or related issues within an appropriate period.

-"Parental Responsibility" means being responsible for exercising some or all of the functions and responsibilities of a parent in the then prevailing circumstances.
+"parental responsibility" means being responsible for exercising some or all of the functions and responsibilities of a parent in the then prevailing circumstances.

-"Personal View Media Services" means Media Services presenting a particular view or perspective.
-Personal View Media Services can range from the outright expression of highly partial views, for example by a person who is a member of a lobby group and is campaigning on the subject, to the considered "authored" opinion of a journalist, commentator or academic, with professional expertise or a specialism in an area which enables her or him to express opinions which are not necessarily mainstream.
+"personal view Media Services" means Media Services presenting a particular view or perspective. personal view Media Services can range from the outright expression of highly partial views, for example by a person who is a member of a lobby group and is campaigning on the subject, to the considered "authored" opinion of a journalist, commentator or academic, with professional expertise or a specialism in an area which enables her or him to express opinions which are not necessarily mainstream.

-"Persons Not Yet Adult" mean persons who are under the age of eighteen years.
+"persons not yet adult" mean persons who are under the age of 18 years.

-"Printed Media" means a publication usually containing news regarding current events, informative articles, diverse features, editorials, and advertising whether in paper or electronic form.
+"printed media" means a publication usually containing news regarding current events, informative articles, diverse features, editorials, and advertising whether in paper or electronic form.